appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 By default, Appcircle uses its own image registry that you should authenticate with the `cred.json` file you got from Appcircle.

-You can create this secret on the `appcircle` namespace for Appcircle image registry by executing the following command:
+You can create this secret on the `appcircle` namespace for the Appcircle image registry by executing the following command:

 :::tip
 If you are using your own container registry, make sure to update the `server`, `username`, and `password` variables accordingly.